FarmBot-Docs/farmbot-software/v14/Extras/troubleshooting/connecting-farmbot-to-the-internet.md

 ## Express

-For Express kits, you will need to purchase and install a **USB Ethernet device** from a third party vendor.
-We recommend USB Ethernet devices based on the `AX88179` chipset such as this one from [Adafruit](https://www.adafruit.com/product/2992).
+For Express kits, you will need to purchase and install a **USB Ethernet hub** from a third party vendor.
+We recommend USB Ethernet hubs based on the `AX88179` chipset such as this one from [Adafruit](https://www.adafruit.com/product/2992).
+Note that depending on the hub you purchase, you may also need a [USB to microUSB adapter](https://www.amazon.com/dp/B07SDB7XY1/) to be able to plug the camera into the hub, as there is only one available microUSB port on the Raspberry Pi Zero which will be occupied by the Ethernet hub.

 Please keep the following points in mind if you decide to use Ethernet on an Express device:

- * FarmBot Inc can only provide support for official, first-party hardware and we cannot guarantee that your USB Ethernet device will operate correctly.
+ * FarmBot Inc can only provide support for official, first-party hardware and we cannot guarantee that your USB Ethernet hub will operate correctly.
  * We have not tested other chipsets and do not officially support USB Ethernet installations.
- * Depending on the USB Ethernet device you purchase, you may need to purchase a USB adapter and/or USB hub since the Raspberry Pi in FarmBot Express only has one microUSB port available.

 # Step 5: Improve Wi-Fi signal strength